mzyxsl/YarikStudio/README.md

 # Studio
 Check out the [original AssetStudio project](https://github.com/Perfare/AssetStudio) for more information.

 Note: Requires Internet connection to fetch asset_index jsons.
+Added the ability to depress normals from Endfield.
 _____________________________________________________________________________________________________________________________
 How to use: